Contributing#

 The following requirements for naming branches helps to streamline development.
 They help core developers know what kind of changes any given branch is introducing before looking at the code.

-• fix/: Bug fixes, patches, or experimental changes that are minor
+• fix/: Bug fixes, patches, or experimental changes that are minor.

-• feat/: Changes that introduce a new feature or significant addition
+• feat/: Changes that introduce a new feature or significant addition.

-• junk/: Experimental changes that can be deleted if they go stale
+• junk/: Experimental changes that can be deleted if they go stale.

-• maint/: General maintenance of the repository or CI routines
+• maint/: General maintenance of the repository or CI routines.

-• doc/: Changes pertaining only to documentation
+• docs/: Changes pertaining only to documentation.

-• no-ci/: Low-impact activity that should not trigger CI routines
+• no-ci/: Low-impact activity that should not trigger CI routines.

-• testing/: Improvements or changes to testing
+• testing/ or test/: Improvements or changes to testing.

-• release/: Releases (see below)
+• release/: Releases (see below).

-Push a new branch#
+Push your branch#

 git push -u origin <new branch name>